Last Updated on

 Regarding that security force you put to work, the fact is, many military men and women and law enforcement can make excellent security for a post collapse community.
 Hopefully you all share the same goals: Safety, protecting families, and keeping out crime.

 There are definitely more palatable food choices out there than MRES but when supplies for food run thin and people are hungry those MRES are going to be well received by many.
 If you can afford freeze dried food in bulk, that is another way to go and should already be a part of most people’s preps, both as commodities and to also help feed your own family.
-However, those skilled with canning, bottling, and curing foods have a leg up on most readers.
+However, those skilled with canning, bottling, and curing foods have a leg up on most readers, as do those who’ve been preparing by building up stockpiles of the best survival foods.
 That is a lot of time and effort though, so for the purpose of stockpiling commodities, the MRES and freeze dried food may be a better choice in the end.

 The rifle has a long history of warfare.
 In the modern day, it’s been replaced by automatic weapons but the reality is that automatic weapons take a lot of training and they’re not for everyone.
 Not everyone is cut out for a machine gun, though they are good weapons and proven on the battlefield.
 If you can handle one effectively, whether an AK, AR-15, and others, then you deserve to carry one, and you have the confidence and experience to count on it in self defense.
 But a lot of people lack that ability.
 They are not ready to step up to a fully automatic rifle.
 It’s too much gun.